muno17/sqncd/README.md

         - DONE choose 3 octaves up or down
         - DONE buttons -3 to +3, able to select as many as possible
         - DONE new selections don't apply to buttons already pressed
-    - implement sqnc button
+    - DONE implement sqnc button
-        - choose random scale if none selected
-        - choose random key if none selected
-        - choose random octaves if all disabled
-        - choose random notes if none selected
     - DONE reset button
     - DONE ???figure out how to add shuffle???